 - RasterLayer may only display when viewed at a large scale.
 Workaround: Use ArcGIS Desktop to build pyramids for the raster.

 - RasterLayer.Name does not get populated with file name.

 - Vector tiled layers created from a URL do not have attribution.

 - ArcGISSceneLayer does not support legend info.

-- Loading feature layers that have fill symbols with an outline with of less than 0 will return an exception.
+- Loading feature layers with symbols that have an outline of less than 0 will return an exception.

 - When adding rasters to a mosaic dataset that is already being used for a raster layer, the rasters will not display.